Omnifinity/Unity-SteamVR-API/README.md

 2. "OmnideckPlatform > [CameraRig] > Controller (left)" - two missing scripts

 ### Using our *Omnideck Emulator* executable
-Inside the Binary-folder you will find a binary (win32) and a batch script.
+Inside the Binary-folder you will find an executable (win32) together with a batch script.
 The default settings in the batch script is setup to communicate over VRPN using a tracker named 'OmnitrackHeadtracker0' on port 3887 (cannot be changed at the moment).

 When you run the batch file the Omindeck Emulator will start communicating with our API that you've imported into Unity.